 - Chances are, yes, I am aware of the creators and the items, and there are very good (in my opinion) reason I am not running them.
 All CC in my game, including defaults, HAVE to work with genetics (meaning can be inherited) and none can severely alter the actual appearance of the Sim below, only improve it.
 Skins/overlays CANNOT impair a Sim’s ability to tan (well, except vampires obviously who have that blocked for obvious reasons).

 - Well, the legacy started out with my Simself and I am Caucasian.
 My Simself then proceeded to start a legacy with her also Caucasian white best friend, and so the story goes.
 By now we have several ethnicities mixed in, some just show the bi-racial more than others.
 Riordan is part Japanese, Blake’s wife Mila is bi-racial, their offspring shows it to varying degrees, Leonie’s husband is Spanish, Dylan’s wife is Pacific Islander, there is quite a list.
 We also have many same sex relationships, even though ATM not in the immediate lineage.
 I had same sex couples from the get go, long before EA even allowed that.
 I have mods that determine the gender preferences and so far, none of the current legacy has come out as gay or bi, and this is another thing I just won’t influence because of my rules, I see no need or point for that, whenever it happens, it happens and that’s that.
 I cannot say for certain how the mod determines that, assume random.
 I also have MCCC set to the most recent Census data I could find for all my percentages (employment rate, number of females vs males, age group percentages, etc.), among that same-sex vs straight households and also the adoption rates for both.
 The transgender thing is too tricky with my self-imposed rules where I am not allowed to alter genetics, plus, it’s a very sensitive topic I don’t want to misportray.
-The adoption and foster thing is a bit iffy too, even though I have had all of that, still ongoing even, but EA’s setup doesn’t recognize fostering without mods (which I don’t run) and while I do not do the ONE heir only thing, all heirs HAVE to be blood-related to the legacy founders, which excludes adoptees, so I never saw a point in doing that when I can have them procreate and carry on genetics.
+The adoption and foster thing is a bit iffy too, even though I have had all of that, still ongoing even, but EA’s setup doesn’t recognize fostering without mods (which I don’t run) and while I do not do the ONE heir only thing, true lineage, by definition, HAVE to be blood-related to the legacy founders, which excludes adoptees, so I never saw a point in doing that when I can have them procreate and carry on genetics.
 Several Sims had pregnancies that weren’t carried to term before so I feel it’s as diverse and inclusive as a game like this can be.

 How do you decide who marries whom etc.?